ewertonmonti/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-3-1.png)<!-- -->

-Finally, the mean and median of the total number of steps taken per day are calculated and reported.
+Finally, the mean and median of the total number of steps taken per day is calculated and reported.

 ```r
 mean_steps_day <- mean(steps_by_day$steps, na.rm = TRUE)